Nonlinearity mediated miscibility dynamics of mass-imbalanced binary Bose Einstein condensate for circular atomtronics: Introduction

 The paper is organized as follows.
 The next section deals with the model of interacting BEC mixture in a ring trap, along with the numerical technique to be adopted.
 Section III includes a detailed analysis of the combined dynamics through a modified FR phenomenon, where the influence of interspecies interaction on the individual time scales becomes apparent.
-A range of interspecies interactions is proposed in Sec.IV, which later suggests physical situations for isotope separation through autocorrelation function.
-In Sec.V, we quantify the degree of isotope separation at different time instances and identify the favourable situations for greater isotopic yields in experiments.
-A precise parameter domain is also revealed for ring radius and interspecies interaction.
-Visualization of condensate densities at the identified instances clearly manifests the spatial separation of the isotopes, which validates our model for practical applications.
-The paper concludes in Sec.VI with a summary and possible implications.
+A range of interspecies interactions is proposed in Sec.IV, which later suggests physical situations for spatial separation through autocorrelation function.
+In Sec.V, we quantify the degree of separation at different time instances and identify the favourable situations for greater separability.
+A precise parameter domain is also revealed for ring radius and interspecies nonlinearity strength.
+Visualization of condensate densities at the identified instances clearly manifests the spatial separation of the two components, which validates our model.
+In Sec.
+VI, we analyze the behavior of average separability as a function of mass ratio for various interspecies interaction strengths.
+The paper concludes in Sec.VII with a summary and possible implications.